 Get exclusive member benefits & effect social change.
 Join Today

-NF2 causes noncancerous tumors to grow on your cranial and spinal nerves.
-Unlike NF1, NF2 does not typically present any visible symptoms and is rare in children.
-The tumors caused by NF2 are usually on the eighth cranial nerve.
-This nerve connects your inner ear to your brain.
-These tumors are called acoustic neuromas and can cause balance difficulties and hearing loss.
+NF2 causes noncancerous tumors to grow on nerves in the brain and spinal cord.
+Unlike NF1, NF2 usually doesn’t present any visible symptoms and is rare in children.
+The tumors caused by NF2 are usually on the eighth cranial nerve, which connects your inner ear to your brain.
+These tumors are called acoustic neuromas.
+They can cause hearing loss and problems with balance.

-Schwannomas are another kind of tumor that occurs in patients with NF2.
-These originate from schwann cells, which protect your nerve cells.
-Spinal cord schwannomas are common in individuals with NF2, and if left untreated, they can cause paralysis.
+Schwannomas are another type of tumor that can occur in people with NF2.
+These tumors originate from Schwann cells, which protect your nerve cells and neurotransmitters.
+Spinal cord schwannomas are common in those with NF2.
+If left untreated, they can cause paralysis.

-Because NF2 is a genetic condition, individuals can inherit the disease, although this is not always the case.
+Since NF2 is a genetic condition, the disorder can be inherited from a parent.
+But this isn’t always the case.
 According to the National Institute of Neurological Disorders and Stroke, between 30 and 50 percent of cases are caused by a random genetic mutation.
-Once the mutation occurs, the condition can be passed down from generation to generation (NINDS).
+Once the mutation occurs, the condition can be passed down from generation to generation.

-Regular checkups and monitoring are important for individuals with NF2.
+There’s no cure for either type of NF.
+However, your symptoms can be managed with treatment.
+Regular checkups and monitoring are important for people with NF2.
 This way, any potential complications can be caught and treated early.
-Physical exams and neurological tests should be conducted at least once a year, along with a hearing test.
+Physical exams, neurological tests, and a hearing test should be conducted at least once a year.
 Annual visits with an ophthalmologist (eye doctor) are also recommended.

-If your tumors become too large or start to cause sensory impairment, surgery is a common treatment.
-Surgery usually requires a team of neurosurgeons and eye, ear, nose, and throat specialists, due to the problematic location of these tumors.
-These specialists will ensure that the tumor removal is done safely and with as little damage as possible to the surrounding areas.
+Surgery may be recommended if your tumors become too large or begin to cause sensory impairment.
+The tumors associated with NF2 form in problematic locations.
+The surgical procedure usually requires a team of neurosurgeons, ophthalmologists, and ear, nose, and throat (ENT) specialists.
+These specialists ensure that the tumor is removed safely without causing damage to the surrounding areas.

 Stereotactic radiosurgery may be an option to treat some tumors.
 This technique uses targeted rays of radiation to attack and shrink the tumors.

-Research is being conducted on the genetic aspects of NF, and there may be clinical trials in your area.
-A clinical trial involves using cutting-edge treatments to address the condition.
-Participants are closely monitored for any adverse affects.
-These trials are not appropriate for everyone, but may be helpful for some patients.
+Research is being conducted on the genetic aspects of NF2.
+There may be clinical trials available in your area.
+A clinical trial involves using cutting-edge treatments to address a certain medical condition.
+Participants are closely monitored for any adverse side effects.
+These trials aren’t appropriate for everyone, but may be helpful for some people with NF2.
 Ask your doctor whether participation in a clinical trial may be beneficial for you.